 Observers say that the value of the marijuana is grotesquely inflated by government officials who are assuming all plants would yield an unnatural amount of buds and that it would be sold for the maximum amount, one spliff at a time.

 Office of National Drug Control Policy Director Gil Kerlikowske was in town, for the second year in a row, to participate in the operation.
 Fresno County Sheriff Margaret Mims said she believes Mexican drug cartels are involved, but refused to identify which ones.
-Mims and Kirlikowske’s emphasis for the past two years has been that undocumented Mexican nationals are destroying public lands in the Sierra Nevada by clear cutting forests, using pesticides and diverting creeks, in their pursuit of growing marijuana.
+Mims and Kerlikowske’s emphasis for the past two years has been that undocumented Mexican nationals are destroying public lands in the Sierra Nevada by clear-cutting forests, using pesticides and diverting creeks, in their pursuit of growing marijuana.
 The Mexican drug cartel connection was reinforced in a press release sent out by the Fresno County Sheriff’s Department saying that the La Familia Michoacán cartel may be the most violent and its associates may pose the greatest threat in California.

 Mims said that nearly all of the 97 people arrested were Mexican nationals and that the multiagency task force involved included immigration agents.
-A critic of the operation, who asked not to be identified, said she doubted the government claims of the success of the operation and said that “Kirlikowske and Mims are just singing for their supper.”
+A critic of the operation, who asked not to be identified, said she doubted the government claims of the success of the operation and said that “Kerlikowske and Mims are just singing for their supper.”
 She added that “if you want to end the drug wars, you should just legalize and tax marijuana, because it is far less harmful than alcohol and tobacco.”

 Proposition 19, which will be on the November ballot, would legalize marijuana.